AugmentedRealityweb/jocAlbine/README.md

         draw() {
             if (this.hasHoney) {
-                ctx.drawImage(pollenImage, this.x - this.size, this.y - this.size, this.size * 5, this.size * 5);
+                // Mărim imaginea polenului un pic, ca să se vadă mai clar ctx.drawImage(pollenImage, this.x - this.size*1.5, this.y - this.size*1.5, this.size * 3, this.size * 3);
             } else {
                 ctx.beginPath();
                 ctx.arc(this.x, this.y, this.size, 0, Math.PI * 2, false);